Portland, OR Solar Panels

 Portland Electricity Prices

-Oregon electricity rates jumped from 11.4 cents per kWh in 2021 to 14.6 cents in 2024—a 28% increase that impacts every Portland household’s monthly budget.
+Portland residents have seen electricity rates climb from 11.4 cents per kWh in 2021 to 14.6 cents per kWh in 2024—a 28% increase in just three years that significantly impacts monthly household expenses.

-Solar panels generate your own electricity, reducing dependence on the grid and protecting against future rate increases that affect traditional Portland energy bills.
+Solar panels allow homeowners to generate their own electricity, reducing reliance on the grid and protecting against future rate increases.
+This stability becomes increasingly valuable as utility costs continue their upward trend.

 Price of Energy: Oregon vs National Average